Financial Advice for Young People In Their 20s

 There's no time like your twenties to start putting your money to work for you so that you can achieve your financial goals throughout your life.
 Developing good spending and saving habits, and learning to budget and invest during your twenties, can help you prevent needless debt, put away money for the things that are important to you, and take advantage of compounding to amass a fortune for your future.

 In fact, compounding of earnings is so powerful that those who start saving for retirement in their twenties can amass large nest eggs with relatively little effort, as long as they invest regularly.

 For an example of the power of compounding, take a 25-year-old who invests $2,000 a year for eight years and never invests an additional dollar after the age of 33.
-He or she will earn more by the age of 65 than a 35-year-old who invests $2000 a year for 32 years, even though the 35-year-old invests four times as much.
+They will earn more by the age of 65 than a 35-year-old who invests $2000 a year for 32 years, even though the 35-year-old invests four times as much.

 Identifying Your Short, Medium, and Long-Term Goals

 The first step in financial planning is to identify your goals.
 Your short-term goals (five years or less) might include a wedding, a honeymoon, furniture, a new car.
 After that, you need to think about medium-term goals, such as owning your own home and financing your kids' college educations.
 Finally, list your long-term goals, such as retirement and travel.

 Estimate how much money you'll need to meet each of your goals.
 There are various online savings calculators you can use to determine how much you need to save each month to reach that goal within your time frame.

 Budgeting To Meet Your Goals